HTML Input Pattern Attribute to Validate Non-Latin International Characters

 Troubleshooting Your Pattern Attribute

-Before you get too far into debugging a custom pattern, change the input to type="text".
-This should disable the built-in email pattern, thus removing possible confusion over validation results.
+Before you get too far into debugging a custom pattern, if you are still working with type=”email,” change the input to type="text."
+This ensured the built-in email pattern was disabled, thus removing possible confusion over validation results.

 Add css to visualize HTML5 validation: